-One of the things that have long held me back in life is my disabilities.
-They don’t hold me back in a big way, but they hold me back enough that I am far too much of a liability for many companies to want to take on.
+One of the things that has long held me back in life is my disabilities.
+They don’t hold me back in a big way, but they hold be back enough that I am far too much of a liability for many companies to want to take on.
 That a slip could aggravate one of my pain sites and leave me incapacitated for weeks isn’t a responsibility that many managers (perhaps understandably) want to risk.
-When I went through disability employment agencies, finding a career for someone who was both disabled and smart was extremely hard.
-Unfortunately, it seems that the UK job market sort of assumes that if you have a physical disability, then you likely have a mental disability, too.
+When I went through disability employment agencies, finding a career for someone who was physically disabled with a fluctuating condition and academically bright was extremely hard to do.
+Unfortunately, it seems that the UK job market sort of assumes that if you have a physical disability, then you most likely must have a mental disability, too.

-Now that I’ve been blogging for two years, here are fourteen of the reasons why I think blogging makes sense for disabled people.
+Now that I’ve been blogging for two years, here are fourteen of the reasons that blogging makes sense for me, as a disabled person.

-Every disabled person has a story.
+Every body has a story, and every disabled person has a story of their disabilities, too.
 Whether they were born with their disabilities or disabled as the result of a tragic accident or illness, every person has a story and many of us have tales of overcoming the obstacles we’ve faced.
-I for one was considered “difficult” until I was seven years old when I was diagnosed with a hearing impairment and Generalised Anxiety Disorder.
+I for one was considered as “difficult” until I was seven years old, when I was diagnosed with a hearing impairment and Generalised Anxiety Disorder.
 I can also remember in vivid detail the day that my life changed from a badminton injury.
-For someone who was disabled in an accident or through illness, blogging about their journey can help disabled people raise awareness of their condition or the dangers of certain sports.
-Sharing our story can be part of our own healing process, too.
+For someone who was disabled in an accident or through illness, sharing their journey can help them raise awareness of their condition or the dangers of certain sports.
+Sharing our story can be part of our own healing process as well.

-Every person on this planet has a skill and nobody is without them.
+Every person on this planet has a skill, and nobody is without them.
 I’ve seen dyslexic people with fantastic singing voices and paraplegic people create art using only a paintbrush in their mouths.
-For many disabled people, writing becomes a skill that we hone through sharing our journey, a skill that can extremely useful when it comes to blogging.
+For many disabled people, writing becomes a skill that we hone through sharing our journey, a skill that can extremely useful when it comes to starting a blog.

-Dear readers, let me be completely honest with you.
-Never have I felt more welcomed, more accepted and more part of any community than I have felt when I started blogging.
-When I was younger, I was frequently forced to attend social clubs with people who I had nothing in common with, and so I was always the weird, disabled kid who couldn’t kick a football.
-Now, because of WordPress, I am a disabled housewife with a dog and a blog, but also a member of this community.
-I belong with the other housewives, who also run housewife blogs.
+Dear reader, let me be completely honest with you.
+Never have I felt more welcomed, more accepted and more part of any community than I have felt when I joined WordPress, and that is a feeling that so many disabled people struggle to find.
+When I was younger I was frequently forced to attend social clubs with people who I had nothing in common with, and so I was always that weird disabled kid who couldn’t kick a football, or that girl who didn’t want to sing.
+Now, because of WordPress, I am a disabled, kinky housewife with a dog and a blog, but also a member of this community.
+I love it!

-I used to have a friend with Neurofibromyalgia who went to gigs, I have a friend with kidney failure who writes about kites and gardening and I love to share recipes and the antics of my little dog, Hugo.
-Disabled people are far more than just disabled people and we all have hobbies and interests just like anyone else.
-Blogging not only allows us to share information and insights that might not currently be out there, but it also allows you to read such knowledge and information from someone you might not otherwise expect.
+I used to have a friend with Neurofibromyalgia who went to gigs, I have a friend with kidney failure who writes about kites and gardening and I, of course, write about the inclusitivity of disabled people in sex and BDSM.
+Disabled people are far more than just disabled people, we also have hobbies and interests, just like anyone else.
+Blogging not only allows you to share information and insights that might not currently be out there, it also allows you to read from fellow enthusiasts who you otherwise wouldn’t have met!

 Even as only a short-term solution, blogging gives a disabled person a great piece of work from which they can demonstrate their capabilities.
 As a disabled person, it can be extremely hard to have qualifications, experience and references for many jobs, and so having a blog that demonstrates your potential can help boost your employment prospects – as long as it’s well constructed!

-Before I started writing reviews for restaurants, I lived a very reclusive lifestyle.
+Before I started blogging, I lived a very reclusive lifestyle.
 Getting my groceries online was cheaper than getting on the bus and going shopping, and so I did.
-Sending a text or making a phone call was far more affordable than going out for dinner to see friends or family, and sometimes they were also busy.
-Now that I write honest, exposure-free reviews for establishments in my locale, I don’t need to wait for others to be free.
-I can decide on a good time with my husband and our reviews give me content for my blog then I can catch up with my loved ones another time.
-It’s a win-win situation, all-around!
+Sending a text or making a phonecall was far more affordable than going out for dinner to see friends or family, and sometimes they were also busy.
+Now that I blog, I have things to do, places to review, meetings to attend.
+I don’t get to choose my social life anymore, now I’m forced to socialise!

-I’ve written before about my detest for the word “disabled”.
-For disabled people, it’s all too easy to focus on what we can’t do, which can bring about a sense of depression.
-Every like, every follower and every comment is an indication that our blog is being read and our work is being appreciated, which brings me to my last point.
+For disabled people, it’s all too easy to focus on what we can’t do when it’s drummed into us enough, which can bring about a sense of depression.
+Every like, every follower and every comment is an indication that our blog is being read and our work is being appreciated, which brings me to my last point…

 Never have I smiled more and been more radiant than in the time that I’ve been a blogger.
 I feel like a person, a human, with real potential and real capability.
 I’ve heard from several people (not to brag or anything 😉 ) that I write well, and that is such a great boost for my self-esteem.
 As someone who struggles with confidence in her capabilities, hearing that I can write well and that I am appreciated by people all across the globe does great things for me, mentally.

-I hope that these twelve points have helped you consider keeping a blog if you’re a disabled person.
+I hope that these fourteen points have helped you consider keeping a blog if you’re a disabled person.
 Do you already run a blog?
-Why not say hello in the comments?
+Why not say hello in the comments!

 Until next time!